NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Comes out faster
   - Requires and uses 75%
   - Damage reduced from 80 to 60
+- RA, RA(A) given three grabbable frames at the startup before the teleport
 - GRKnJ moved backwards

 #### Cosmetic